isair/dotfiles/README.md

 ## Getting Started

+To simplify instructions, the paths provided in this README are for macOS scripts.
+However, these all have their counterparts for other OSs.
+You just need to replace the 'osx' part in the paths and, based on the OS, the extension of the script.
+Sometimes additional minor changes to the path are required as well but it should all be clear and intuitive.

 ### After a Fresh Install

 The following steps assume that you are doing the setup on a freshly formatted computer.
 Therefore you don't even have your SSH keys or anything set up.